KarelChanivecky/resound/README.md

 By: Karel Chanivecky Garcia

 ## VERSION:
+- 0.65: Refactor consumer/producer classes to reduce code duplication and boilerplating
+  - Implemented a multiple-inheritance hierarchy for the threaded consumer and producer
+  - Implemented a Strategy pattern to modify the behaviour of instantiated consumers and producers
+  - Modified integration and unit tests to reflect the changes
 - 0.6: Musical notes are now identified in reference to note
 - 0.5: Recorder, Frequency identification, basic program entry point implemented